microeinhundert/sst-edgedb-trpc-microservices/README.md

 npm run sst:start
 ```

-> While developing locally with `npm run sst:start`, apps must be run locally by running `npm run dev` in the root directory.
+> While developing Lambdas with `npm run sst:start`, apps must be run locally by running `npm run dev` in the root directory.

 Deploy the infrastructure: